AdaptSim: Task-Driven Simulation Adaptation for Sim-to-Real Transfer: Discussions

+\textbf{Summary.} We find that black-box SysID is often suboptimal, attempting to fit non-task-relevant parts of the environment dynamics at the expense of downstream performance.
+To overcome this, we present \emph{AdaptSim}, a framework for efficiently adapting simulation-trained task policies to the real world.
+AdaptSim meta-learns how to adapt simulation parameter distributions for better performance in diverse simulated target environments, and then infers better distributions for training real-world task policies using a small amount of real data.

-\textbf{Failure modes of AdaptSim.} We note that in some settings AdaptSim does not outperform baselines (\eg OOD-4 in the pushing task and scooping up Brussels sprout in hardware).
-We attribute it to two plausible causes.
+\textbf{Limitations and Future Work.} In some settings AdaptSim does not outperform baselines (\eg OOD-4 in the pushing task and scooping up Brussels sprout in hardware).
 First, AdaptSim's task-driven adaptation training requires the trained task policy being (nearly) optimal on the corresponding simulation parameter distribution --- while it can be solved exactly in the double pendulum task, the task policy training in the two manipulation tasks can be noisy.
-This may lead to sub-optimal task performance such as in OOD-1 setting of the scooping task.
-Second, if the target environment is extremely OOD from the simulation domain, AdaptSim may not work as well.
-An example is to scoop up Brussels sprouts.
-Fig.~\ref{fig:scoop-sprout-fail} shows the sprout with highly irregular surface and high rigidity bounces on the spatula pad and rolls off from the other end; such behavior is not seen in simulation.
+Second, if the target environment is extremely OOD from the simulation domain and the adaptation policy has not been trained with similar trajectories, AdaptSim may not work as well.
+An example is to scoop up Brussels sprouts (Fig.~\ref{fig:scoop-sprout-fail}).
 We believe the first issue can be mitigated by allowing more simulation budget for task policy training and better design of task policy re-use.
 The second issue can be addressed by designing the simulation parameter space $\Omega$ to better cover possible real-world behavior.

-\textbf{Comparison of simulation runtime.} Compared to Sys-ID baselines, AdaptSim requires significantly longer simulation runtime for training the adaptation policy in Phase 1.
-For example: SysID-Bayes uses roughly 6 hours of simulation walltime to perform 10 iterations of adaptation in the scooping task while AdaptSim would take 36 hours for Phase 1, and 30 minutes for Phase 2 (i.e., 3 minutes per iteration), using the same computation setup.
-However, we re-use the same adaptation policy for different food pieces in the scooping task, which amortizes the simulation cost.
+We are also interested in examining the effect of under-parameterization and over-parameterization of the simulation ($\Omega$) on best achievable task performance.
+Lastly, AdaptSim does not consider multi-task settings --- one possible direction is to pre-train the task policy with multiple tasks and then fine-tune it to specific task and environment with AdaptSim.